stanford-oval/suql/README.md

 # Bugs / Contribution

 If you encounter a problem, first checkout [docs/known_issues.md](docs/known_issues.md).
 If it is not listed there, we welcome Issues and/or PRs!

+# Paper results

+To replicate our results on HybridQA and restaurants in our paper, see `docs/paper_results.md` for details.

 # Citation